ralna/GALAHAD/doc/Python/slls.rst

       n : int
           holds the number of variables.
       o : int
+          holds the number of residuals (observations).
+      m : int
-          holds the number of residuals.
+          holds the number of cohorts; this will be ignored (and treated internally as 1) if cohort (see later) is None.
       Ao_type : string
           specifies the unsymmetric storage scheme used for the objective design matrix $A_o$.
 It should be one of 'coordinate',